apache/arrow/docs/source/developers/cpp/emscripten.rst

    cmake --preset "ninja-release-emscripten-python"
    ninja install

-This will install a built static library version of libarrow it into the emscripten sysroot cache, meaning you can build things that depend on it and they will find libarrow.
+This will install a built static library version of ``libarrow`` it into the Emscripten sysroot cache, meaning you can build things that depend on it and they will find ``libarrow``.

-e.g. if you want to build for pyodide, run the commands above, and then go to ``arrow/python`` and run
+e.g. if you want to build for Pyodide, run the commands above, and then go to ``arrow/python`` and run

 .. code:: shell